 Tipping Point: A critical threshold at which a small change can lead to dramatic and irreversible effects on the environment.

-UNEO – United Nations Environment Organization: A global organization focused on environmental issues.
+UNEP – United Nations Environment Programme: A global organization focused on environmental issues.

 UNFCCC – United Nations Framework Convention on Climate Change: An international treaty aimed at addressing climate change and stabilizing greenhouse gas concentrations.